laravel/docs/mix.md

 <a name="custom-webpack-configuration"></a>
 ### Custom Webpack Configuration

 Behind the scenes, Laravel Mix references a pre-configured `webpack.config.js` file to get you up and running as quickly as possible.
 Occasionally, you may need to manually modify this file.
-You might have a special loader or plug-in that needs to be referenced, or maybe you prefer to use Stylus instead of Sass.
+You might have a special loader or plugin that needs to be referenced, or maybe you prefer to use Stylus instead of Sass.
 In such instances, you have two choices:

 <a name="merging-custom-configuration"></a>
 #### Merging Custom Configuration